Lightning Pizza: Buy Domino’s Pizza With Bitcoin

 How Lightning Pizza works

-To use Lightning Pizza, simply go to the website, choose whether you want a carryout or delivery order, and enter your details.
+To buy a pizza with bitcoin, simply go to the Lightning Pizza website, choose whether you want a carryout or delivery order, and enter your details.
 Pay using bitcoin through the Lightning Network, and you will receive updates on the status of your delivery.
 When your pizza is delivered, you will be given the option to leave a tip.

 Lightning Pizza only collects the information necessary to complete your carryout and/or delivery orders from Domino’s Pizza.
 This includes your address, name, phone number, and order details.
 This information will be deleted after the order has been closed out by Domino’s.
 However, emails will be saved in order to send updates about your order and promotions.